tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 Then re-login or reboot.

 This method consistently works if Anki uses `Qt5`.
-Currently there are problems with `Qt6`.
+Currently, there are problems with `Qt6`.
 To work around it,
 install the `Qt5` version of Anki
 (and/or [uninstall](https://pip.pypa.io/en/stable/cli/pip_uninstall/) `PyQt6-*` packages with `pip` if they were installed)